gekonnn/G3Archive/README.md

 G3Archive is a Gothic 3 .pak archive extractor written entirely in C# based on G3Pak's file format specification.

 > [!IMPORTANT]
-> G3Archive requires at least NET 7.0 Framework installed
+> G3Archive requires at least .NET 7.0 installed

 # Installation
 Download the [latest release](https://github.com/gekonnn/G3Archive/releases/) from Releases tab, after extracting the .zip file open the command prompt, `cd` into extracted directory and run the command following the usage below.